Course Catalog » Course Listing for Implementation Science

 245 Introduction to Implementation Science: Theory and Design (2 units) Fall, Spring

-Instructor(s): A. Cattamanchi, P. Shete Prerequisite(s): Training or experience in clinical research, public health, quality improvement or health care organization leadership.
+Instructor(s): A. Cattamanchi, A. Kerkhoff Prerequisite(s): Training or experience in clinical research, public health, quality improvement or health care organization leadership.
 Exceptions for these prerequisites may be made with the consent of the course director.

-Restrictions: The course cannot be repeated for credit - enrollment is not permitted if the in-person version of the course (cross-listed as EPI 245 or IMS 245) has been taken and passed.
-Activities: Web-based course work
+Restrictions: The course cannot be repeated for credit - enrollment is not permitted if the in-person version of the course (cross-listed as EPIDEMIOL 245 or MPLMT SCI 245) has been taken and passed.
+Activities: Student - Project, Student - Independent Study, Asynchronous - Lecture

 This online course provides a foundation for designing and evaluating strategies to accelerate the translation of evidence into practice, policy, and public health.
 Concepts introduced include community engagement, behavior change theory, and implementation strategy design and evaluation frameworks, and study design.
 In addition to didactic work, scholars are guided through the creation of a protocol aimed towards facilitating uptake of their chosen health intervention.